 Once you have signed a written agreement with your bankruptcy attorney, it is extremely important that you be honest when providing answers and papers.
 The Code prohibits discharging a bankruptcy petition if the debtor knowingly conceals or destroys property and recorded financial information, or provides false or fraudulent statements.
 No debt incurred through illegal means will be discharged in bankruptcy.

 The bankruptcy court deals harshly with untruths.
-Recently, a realty TV star was sentenced to a prison term for fraud in connection with her bankruptcy filing.
+A realty TV star was sentenced to a prison term for fraud in connection with her bankruptcy filing.
 The bankruptcy judge overseeing her case happened to be watching TV one night and wondered if she might be understating the income from her TV series.